Mauga

 Mauga is a village in Savai'i island in Samoa.
 The village is in the Gaga'emauga 1 constituency, a sub-division of the larger Gaga'emauga district.
 The population is 162.

 The word mauga means mountain in the Samoan language.
 The settlement is built around the crater of a small volcano.
 Mauga is in the Gaga'emauga political district near the central north coast of the island.
 The large meeting houses of the village are situated in a circle facing each other around the rim of the crater which can be seen in high altitude photography.

 The main island road passes by the village which is situated about a 40-minute drive north west from Salelologa township and ferry terminal.
-To the southeast is Samalae'ulu village and to the west Saleaula where the main road cuts through large areas of black lava fields.
+To the southeast is Samalaeʻulu village and to the west Saleaula where the main road cuts through large areas of black lava fields.

 The physical setting of Gaga'emauga I district contains no development along its 10 km coastline, unlike the rest of the island, due to the barren lava cliffs by the sea.
-Lava from the island's interior flowed in a pathway between Mauga and Samalae'ulu to the ocean, filling the lagoon.
+Lava from the island's interior flowed in a pathway between Mauga and Samalaeʻulu to the ocean, filling the lagoon.
 The lava fields resulted in the settlement moving inland.
 There are ruins of a historic Catholic mission site on the coast.